ibm-watson-iot/iot-csharp/docs/Device.rst

 Constructor
 -----------
-The constructor builds the client instance, and there are two different ways of connecting a device to IBM Watson IoT Platform accordingly we have two overloaded constructor for that
+The constructor builds the client instance, and there are two different ways of connecting a device to IBM Watson IoT Platform.
+Accordingly, we have two overloaded constructors for that

 **Quick Start**
-To connect device in quick start mode,we need to create client instance with two arguments
+To connect device in quick start mode, we need to create client instance with two arguments
 * device Type
 * device id